piyushkathayat/message-board/README.md

 Public Message board application is a Single Page Application which contains two main sections on the main page.

-The upper section contains a Message Panel, where the user can write a message and lower section contains a MessageList, where it displays all the messages entered by the users with their replies (if any).
+The upper section contains a Message Panel, where a user can write a message and lower section contains the list, where it displays all the messages entered by the users with their replies.

 The user can write a message publicly or reply to an existing message.
 There is also a possibility to edit and delete the main message.
 Replied messages are not possible to delete, they will be removed with the main thread.